Enhancement or damping of fast neutrino flavor conversions due to collisions: Conclusions

 \section{Conclusions}

 In this paper, we investigate the apparent contradictory outcome of the interplay between fast flavor conversion and collisions observed in Refs.~\cite{Shalgar:2020wcx,Sasaki:2021zld,Martin:2021xyl}.
 We point out that direction-changing collisions may both enhance and suppress neutrino flavor conversion according to the initial angular distributions of the electron flavors.
 In order to do so, we have adopted two simple three bin neutrino models where the eigenvalues and eigenvectors of the linearized equations can be determined analytically; one (corresponding to almost uniform angular distributions) leading to an enhancement of flavor conversion, and the other one (with forward peaked angular distributions) showing suppression of flavor conversion in the presence of collisions.
-Our findings are, of course, limited in scope because of the approximations intrinsic to our model, however the mechanism of collisions gradually moving the region of flavor conversion across angular bins is expected to provide general insight into the non-trivial interplay between flavor conversion and collisions.
+Our findings are, of course, limited in scope because of the approximations intrinsic to our model {\and a different choice of the angular distributions could lead to a different outcome; however the mechanism of collisions gradually moving the region of flavor conversion across angular bins is expected to provide general insight into the non-trivial interplay between flavor conversion and collisions.